abrahamc72/DataVizProj/README.md

 The data was collected from the American Community Survey at this link, which is no longer available as of 12/2/2021 at 11:00 pm.
 I attempted to discuss this with Dr. Bryan during office hours after the link had been removed on 12/2/2021 to a new link.
 However, to supplment this inconvience, I will provide a link to the team's spreadsheet data in raw form.
-If you need to discuss this please contact bmdowns1@asu.edu.

 [Original Link No Longer Available from American Community Survey at data.census.gov](https://data.census.gov/cedsci/table?q=historical%20poverty%20by%20state%20by%20year&t=Income%20and%20Poverty&g=0400000US01,02,04,05,06,08,09,10,12,13,15,16,17,18,19,20,21,22,23,24,25,26,27,28,29,30,31,32,33,34,35,36,37,38,39,40,41,42,44,45,46,47,48,49,50,51,53,54,55,56&tid=ACSST1Y2019.S1703&hidePreview=true&moe=false)